 The assessment roll is a listing of the assessment apportioned to each lot or parcel, as shown on the last equalized roll of the Assessor.
-The assessment roll for Fiscal Year 2016/17 for the Zone is listed on the following pages.
+The assessment roll for Fiscal Year 2016/17 for the Zone is on file in the office of the City Clerk.